ReadyResearchers-2023-24/Peyton_Kelly_Artifact/README.md

-# IP LOCK
+# Secure Lock

 ## Overview

-> This project is a Django application that provides a simple way to lock down a website/DB to a specific IP address.
-It is intended to be used as a security measure for websites that are not intended to be accessed by the general public.
-Work in progress.
-The project is currently in the early stages of development.
-IP Lock will secure databases and provide IP authentication for the user.
+> This project is a Django application that provides a simple way to control who is accessing your database information.
+With tools that track suspiscous login attempts a administrator would be able to secure the site and files to protect against losses.

 ## Table of Contents